 MSC takes the lead in bringing leadership opportunities to life, both within and outside of formal positions and hierarchy.
 Young leaders lead assignments and projects comprising bright, young, and vibrant team members.
 The more practiced and skilled then go on to lead practice groups and domains in the organization.

 But what do the young leaders themselves say about their experiences and engagement levels with this?
-In a freewheeling conversation, Subir Vyas (CHRO at MSC) spoke to three senior staff at MSC.
+In a freewheeling conversation, Subir Vyas (CHRO at MSC) spoke to six senior staff at MSC.
 Let us hear it from them!

 TVS Ravi, Associate Partner and Practice Group Leader, is one of the early joiners at MSC.
 Reminiscing the years behind, Ravi says the journey at MSC has been immensely gratifying.
 He believes the most vital enablers in the leadership process are the diversity of work, MSC’s nature of not being a hierarchy-bound organization, and our philosophy of putting people first.
 Ravi led an IFC project in Sri Lanka within two years of joining.
 Leading teams early helped build confidence, especially when facing clients.